lisperin/lisperin.github.io/_posts/2022-02-01-javascript-date.md

 Can you, in this case, store the result of a time zone conversion in a `Date` object?
 You can't.
-While technically you can do it, the fact that it is a timestamp will end up creating for you down the line.
+While technically you can do it, the fact that it is a timestamp will end up creating problems for you down the line.

 Unfortunately, that is how some libraries (like [date-fns-tz][]) do it.